 Set up a designated account

-One great way to ensure you meet your savings goals is to set up a designated "house deposit" account.
+One great way to ensure you meet your savings goals is to set up a designated 'house deposit' account.
+This is easy to do in the NAB app or NAB Internet Banking.
+Find out how to open multiple accounts.

 Consider a term deposit